lukelbd/climate-benchmarks/README.md

 calculate and save eddy fluxes of heat and momentum to new NetCDF files.

 ## Macbook: 60 level, 200 timesteps
-The sample data was generated using
+The sampe data was generated using
 ```
 for reso in 20 10 7.5 5 3 2 1.5; do ./datagen $reso; done
 ```